Destiny 2: The Edge of Fate: Development

-After finishing development of The Final Shape campaign, Bungie opted by September 2024 to move away from annual expansions to shorter expansions.
-Game director Tyson Green said that "Expansions have started to feel too formulaic and are over too quickly with little replay value", and that "Seasons and Episodes keep getting bigger but can still feel like you are just going through the motions."
+After finishing development of The Final Shape campaign, Bungie opted by September 2024 to move away from annual expansions to two shorter expansions per year.
+Game director Tyson Green said that "Expansions have started to feel too formulaic and are over too quickly with little replay value", and that "Seasons and Episodes keep getting bigger but can still feel like you are just going through the motions".
 Instead, Bungie wanted to be able to offer more exploration experiences and try different approaches to gameplay, such as non-linear campaigns, and opted to make future expansions shorter to allow them to try these experiments.
 At that time, the first planned expansion after The Final Shape was given the codename "Apollo".

 Several of the design elements of Kepler, and the new Matterspark powers, were directly inspired by the Metroid Prime series, according to Green.

 As much of the development work occurred during the 2024–2025 SAG-AFTRA video game strike, several established characters in the English version were voiced by new actors in their roles; notably, Ikora who was normally voiced by Mara Junot, had her lines recorded by Debra Wilson, the voice actor for Savathûn in the game.
 Other characters, though speaking, lacked voiceovers and instead shown as subtitles in game.
-As the strike completed days prior to The Edge of Fates release, Bungie plans to have the original actors redo these lines and update the game to include these.
+As the strike completed days prior to The Edge of Fates release, Bungie planned to have the original actors redo these lines and update the game to include these.

+The Edge of Fate began Year 8 for the game, referred to as the "Year of Prophecy", and was originally intended to be the start of a new major multi-year narrative for the franchise, called the "Fate" saga.
+In addition to both Year 8 expansions, Bungie also confirmed Year 9's expansions as Shattered Cycle and The Alchemist.
+However, on May 21, 2026, Bungie revealed that the Monument of Triumph major update in June 2026 would be the final content update for Destiny 2.
+The decision to end Destiny 2 followed from parent company Sony taking a US$765 million impairment loss on Bungie from its previous fiscal year, on part due to poor performance of Marathon, with Bungie also refocusing their efforts to other games.
+Despite ending active development, Bungie confirmed that Destiny 2 would remain online and playable.
+In September 2026, however, Poria Torkan, Bungie's studio head, and Josh Deane, head of product at Bungie, said that they were planning to "return Destiny to its original promise" with major changes.
+This includes re-adding all previously removed content so that they can lay the foundation to create more Destiny stories and games.
+There was no time table given, as the executives noted that it would take time to rebuild all of the removed content.